-The paper “Revealing semantic and emotional structure of suicide notes with cognitive network science”, co-authored by the LASIGE´s integrated member Sofia Teixeira and other researchers (Szymon Talaga, Trevor James Swanson, Massimo Stella), has been published in the Nature Scientific Reports, a top-ranked journal.
+The paper “Revealing semantic and emotional structure of suicide notes with cognitive network science”, co-authored by the LASIGE´s integrated member Andreia Sofia Teixeira and other researchers (Szymon Talaga, Trevor James Swanson, Massimo Stella), has been published in the Nature Scientific Reports, a top-ranked journal.

 This work has reconstructed for the first time the psychology expressed in suicide notes via data science, taking into account the perceptions and emotions as expressed by 139 people in their latest letters, written before taking their own lives.